-- 1.2 All local regulations, including those referring to national and European Standards need to be complied with when installing the appliance. - 1.3 Only use for domestic heating in accordance with these operating instructions. - 1.4 You must burn only approved fuels.
-Do not use with liquid fuels or as an incinerator. - 1.5 Appliance surfaces become very hot when in use.
+- 1.2 All local regulations, including those referring to national and European Standards need to be complied with when installing the appliance. - 1.3 Only use for domestic heating in accordance with these operating instructions. - 1.4 Only burn approved fuels.Do not use with liquid fuels or as an incinerator. - 1.5 Appliance surfaces become very hot when in use.
 Use a suitable fireguard[‡] if young children, elderly or infirm persons are present.